evolution-gaming/typescript-bootcamp/assigment/hex2048/Readme.md

 The server responds with array of the
 [cube coordinates](https://www.redblobgames.com/grids/hexagons/#coordinates-cube)
 cells that you need to add into your field.
+One or several cells can be returned.
-The servers sends an empty array in case of no more positions to add a new numbers. `x`, `y`, `z` are positions for new numbers. `value` is a number to add at that position.
+The servers sends an empty array in case of no more positions to add a new numbers.
+`x`, `y`, `z` are positions for new numbers. `value` is a number to add at that position.

 ![cube coordinates system](./assets/cube-coordinates.svg)